 Hello, Juneau!
 It’s off to the hospitality area you go.
 Up the gangplank, your crew meets you with a hearty welcome.
 The adventure begins, sailing west toward Icy Strait.

-Chatham Strait stretches for 150 miles in the Tongass National Forest.
-Options aplenty, your captain navigates to the best.
+Today it’s off to Chichagof and Baranof Islands in Chatham Strait, the heart of the Tongass National Forest.
+With options aplenty, your captain navigates to the best.
 Anchor in a remote Chichagof Island inlet.
 Backpacks loaded and adventure toys lowered (skiffs, paddle boards, kayaks), it’s time to go play.
-Energy flows as you hike up through moss-covered trees.
+Energy flows as you hike through moss-covered trees.
 Stick to the water and don’t forget to look above and below the surface.
 A nosy seal could be watching your every stroke.
 Beachcomb rocky shores.
 Tiny creatures cling to rocks.
-Tonight, take a nightcap to the sun deck and watch the sky.
+Tonight, take a nightcap out on deck to watch the sky.

 Snow-covered mountains.
 Glacier-carved valleys.
 White thunder of calving ice.
-It’s an impressive wilderness area.
-Skiffing up Endicott Arm, harbor seals pups laze around on icebergs.
-If the tides are right, slip into Fords Terror.
+It’s an impressive Wilderness Area.
+Skiffing up Endicott Arm, harbor seal pups laze around on icebergs.
+If the tides are right, slip into Ford's Terror.
 The fjord’s steep walls are streaked with waterfalls.
-Choked with ice, at the end of the arm, meet Dawes Glacier.
+Choked with ice, at the end of the arm meet Dawes Glacier.
 Blue ice marches down from the Coast Mountains.
 With a sharp crack, a calving slice makes a mega-splash.
-Tonight, celebrate with a festive farewell dinner and “photo journal” from you expedition team.
+Tonight, celebrate with a festive Farewell Dinner and “photo journal” from your expedition team.

-Transfers and baggage handling between airport/vessel on embark/disembark days; shipboard accommodations; turndown service; most spirits, wine, microbrews; non-alcoholic beverages; entry fees to national parks/preserves; kayaking; snorkeling; stand up paddleboarding; gear on loan (yoga mats, snorkeling equipment, wetsuits, and a limited supply of rubber boots); all meals onboard the ship.
+Transfers and baggage handling between airport/vessel on embark/disembark days; shipboard accommodations; most spirits, wine, microbrews; non-alcoholic beverages; entry fees to national parks/preserves; kayaking; stand up paddleboarding; gear on loan (yoga mats, and a limited supply of rubber boots); all meals onboard the ship.
 Subject to change without notice.